 Remember those movies with night-vision cameras so you can find people in the dark just by seeing heat spots?
 That’s thermal imaging.

 Thermal imaging was used in World War II as a method of tracking movement in the dark and at great distances.
 In the 1960s, the technology of thermography was declassified and now it’s used in the medical community – as well as other industries.
-Today, it is accepted by the Natural Cancer Institute for breast imaging – which is used as an adjunct to mammography (though some people are opting for thermograms over mammograms), and there are over 900 peer-reviewed articles about medical thermography.1
+Today, there are over 900 peer-reviewed articles about medical thermography.1

 How Does Thermography Work?